ProactiveProgrammers/file-search-starter/writing/reflection.md

 ### What is the purpose of the `pyproject.toml` file?

 TODO: Provide a one-paragraph response that answers this question in your own words.
-TODO: You may leverage your answer from the S.O.S Checkpoint assignment!
+TODO: You should leverage what you learned from the tutorial during the S.O.S week!

 ### What is the purpose of the `poetry.lock` file?

 TODO: Provide a one-paragraph response that answers this question in your own words.
-TODO: You may leverage your answer from the S.O.S Checkpoint assignment!
+TODO: You should leverage what you learned from the tutorial during the S.O.S week!

 ### What are three different ways in which you can run the `search` program?